keeltrace/qlcplus-wiki/Windows-Build-Qt5.md

 ## Velleman SDK

-To compile the Velleman Output plugin on Windows, you need to:
+To compile the Velleman Output plugin, you need to:

 Download the [modified Velleman SDK](https://sourceforge.net/apps/trac/qlc/wiki/VellemanK8062D)<br>
 Unpack the zip to C:\Qt\K8062D<br>